gitlabhq/omnibus-gitlab/doc/settings/gitlab.yml.md

 for a Linux package installation, you need to do so with `/etc/gitlab/gitlab.rb`.
 The translation works as follows.
 For a complete list of available options, visit the [`gitlab.rb.template`](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-config-template/gitlab.rb.template).

-New installations starting from GitLab 7.6 have all the options of the template listed in `/etc/gitlab/gitlab.rb` by default.
+All the options of the template listed in `/etc/gitlab/gitlab.rb` are avilable by default.

 In `gitlab.yml`, you find structure like this: